 To apply or to learn more about the eligibility and assessment criteria, timing, jury and grant conditions, visit our application portal.

 Do you want to meet other investigative journalists from all over Europe?
 Interact with them and maybe collaborate with a partner for your next cross-border investigation?
 Join this growing Facebook community of young and expert investigative journalists.
 Click here!

 Looking for a teammate to collaborate?

 Here are some tips on how to find investigative journalists in other countries to team up with.

 Local Cross-Border teams of at least two professional journalists and/or (local) news outlets can submit a proposal for a journalistic investigation about any issues that concern and relate to Europe.
 Only applicants who are legally residing in eligible countries are permitted to receive funding.
 See our FAQ for more information.

-The programme is supported by the European Commission and Adessium Foundation.
+The programme is supported by Veronica Stichting, Limelight Foundation and other.
+(TBC)

-For this grant programme there are 6 application rounds scheduled over a period of two years (2022-2023).
+For this grant programme there are 4 application rounds scheduled in 2024.